How to Invest Small Amounts of Money – 10 Easy Ways

 small amount of money

+Looking for ways to invest small amounts of money?
 It may seem like the system is stacked against you.
-Many mutual funds require an initial investment of thousands of dollars, and they take a percentage of your money on top of that.
+Many mutual funds require an initial investment of thousands of dollars, and they take a percentage of your money.

-Investing in several of these ideas can diversify your portfolio and help you manage risk.
+Some opportunities are more aggressive and volatile than others.
+Investing in several ideas can diversify your portfolio and help you manage risk.

 1. High-Yield Savings Account

-The interest rate for a high-yield savings account can be significantly higher than a traditional savings account.
+A high-yield savings account is a low-risk way to earn interest on your account balance.
+The interest rate for a high-yield savings account can be significantly higher than that of a traditional savings account.

 These bank accounts also have FDIC Insurance up to $250,000.
 If the bank fails, you can recover the first $250,000 in deposits.